cisco-en-programmability/terraform-provider-dnacenter/docs/data-sources/device_credential.md

 subcategory: ""
 description: |-
   It performs read operation on Network Settings.
   API to get device credential details.
+This data source has been deprecated and will not be available in a Cisco DNA Center release after August 1st 2024 23:59:59 GMT.
+Please refer new Intent API : Get All Global Credentials V2
 ---

 # dnacenter_device_credential (Data Source)

 It performs read operation on Network Settings.

 - API to get device credential details.
+This data source has been deprecated and will not be available in a Cisco DNA Center release after August 1st 2024 23:59:59 GMT.
+Please refer new Intent API : Get All Global Credentials V2

 ## Example Usage